 Even with all of your supporting evidence and the rules of the road on your side, it’s important to keep in mind that the insurance company does not have to reach a settlement with you.
 They may decide that they’re only going to give you a certain amount of money.
 And if it’s not enough to cover the full extent of your injuries or property damage, then you’ll have to file a lawsuit in order to receive the fair compensation you deserve.

 Contact Us Today for a Consultation with an Avondale Car Accident Attorney

 With unexpected medical expenses and treatment for physical injuries, recovering from a severe car accident is difficult enough without the stress of negotiating with the other driver and their insurance company.
 Residents of Avondale, Arizona, don’t have to fight for their fair compensation alone.
-Let a seasoned car accident attorney like Nathaniel B. Preston of Warnock MacKinlay Law negotiate on your behalf so you can focus on the health and wellbeing of you and your loved ones.
+Let a seasoned car accident attorneys like those at Warnock MacKinlay Law negotiate on your behalf so you can focus on your health and recovery.

-Nathaniel B. Preston has years of experience representing car accident victims, doing everything from communicating with their insurance companies to explain the extent of their injuries to negotiating with the other driver’s insurance company to reach a fair settlement.
-Let him fight for you so you can receive the full and fair compensation you deserve for any personal injuries or car damage resulting from your car accident.
-Our number is (602) 600-6427.
+Lawyers at Warnock MacKinlay Law have years of experience representing car accident victims, doing everything from communicating with their insurance companies to explain the extent of their injuries to negotiating with the other driver’s insurance company to reach a fair settlement.
+Let us fight for you so you can receive the full and fair compensation you deserve for any personal injuries or car damage resulting from your car accident.
+Call us at (602) 600-6427.